 Davie, FL 33317

-D&J Apiary - Umatilla, Fl
+D&J Apiary - Umatilla, Florida

-Hives and More - Jacksonville, Fl
+Hives and More - Jacksonville, Florida

 SFBC will serve morning coffee with registration, a mid-morning snack, catered lunch and an afternoon snack on both Friday and Saturday.
 Friday there will be a banquet cookout.
 All food is included in the price.
 Vegetarian options available at each meal/snack.